Black Bat: In comics

 Due to the issues with Batman, Nedor Comics, the comic publishing arm of Thrilling Publications, did not create a Black Bat comic series; however, it did create a series with a character called "The Mask", which was based on the Black Bat.
 The Mask appears in the first twenty issues of Exciting Comics from April 1940-July 1942.

 Moonstone Books included the Black Bat in a new series of comics based on public domain pulp heroes called "Return of the Originals", which began in September 2010.
 Black Bat Doubleshot, written by Mike Bullock with art by Michael Metcalf, was one of the five main titles in the line.

 In 2011, Clockwork Comics launched a new Black Bat with ties to the title character in E.O.S.
 During his introduction it is stated that Anthony Quinn, the second Black Bat, was killed.
-Who this third Black Bat remains a mystery.
+Who this third Black Bat is remains a mystery.

 DC Comics began using the Black Bat name for another completely unrelated new costumed identity for the character Cassandra Cain, who had previously been the fourth Batgirl.

 In 2012, it was announced that Dynamite Entertainment was going to relaunch the Black Bat.
 The first issue was released on May 1, 2013.

 Black Bat (Tony Quinn) is one of the pulp heroes in Dynamite's "Masks" comic book series.